 Goodwill acquired in a business combination is allocated to each of the acquirer's cash-generating units that is expected to benefit from the combination at the date of acquisition.
-The recoverable amount of the cash-generating units in the impairment test of goodwill is determined based on historical experience approved by management and the value in use based on estimates over the next five years.
+The recoverable amount of the cash-generating units in the impairment test of goodwill is determined by value in use based on past experience and estimates over the next five years approved by management.
 The estimated future cash flows beyond the five years have been extrapolated using a steady 0% per annum growth rate.

-In addition, as of March 31, 2020, the pre-tax discount rate which is used in calculating the value in use is from 10.2 % to 15.6 % (as of March 31, 2019: from 10.2 % to 14.1 %).
+In addition, as of March 31, 2021, the pre-tax discount rate which is used in calculating the value in use is from 10.3 % to 15.4 % (as of March 31, 2020: from 10.2 % to 15.6 %).

 Impairment losses recognized in the year ended March 31, 2020 were due to the review of business plans at overseas subsidiaries because of changes in the market environment.
+No impairment losses are recognized in the year ended March 31, 2021.